 In 1883, aged 15 and attending a girls’ boarding school in Harrogate in Yorkshire, Amy put her faith in Jesus Christ as pupils sang ‘Jesus loves me, this I know; for the Bible tells me so’, during a special children’s mission.
 Years later, Amy wrote: “My mother had often talked to me about the Lord Jesus and, as I sat on her knee, she had sung hymns to me.
 I had felt the love of the Lord Jesus and nestled in his love just as I had nestled in her arms.
 But I had not understood that there was something more to do, something that may be called coming to him, or opening the door to him, or giving oneself to him.”

 A year later, her father, having lost his job, moved his family to Belfast.
-However, when Amy was eighteen, her father grew ill and died, leaving the family alone with unstable finances.
+Then, when Amy was eighteen, her father grew ill and died, leaving the family alone with unstable finances.
 During the next ten years, Amy stayed home to help her mother take care of and tutor her younger siblings.

 ‘All along, let us remember we are not asked to understand, but simply to obey ...’